Top of the page

-A wide range of feelings and symptoms are common during grieving.
+You may experience physical, emotional, social, or spiritual expressions of grief.
 While you are feeling shock, numbness, sadness, anger, guilt, anxiety, or fear, you may also find moments of relief, peace, or happiness.
-And although grieving is not simply sadness, "the blues," or depression, you may become depressed or overly anxious during the grieving process.

 Health Tools help you make wise health decisions or take action to improve your health.

 Grief and grieving are the natural response to a major loss, such as the death of a loved one.
 Loss can cause feelings of grief, sometimes when you least expect it.